Get 15% The Work-Friendly Bag You Can Carry 4 Ways

 Advertisement

-Each of its three bags — the original Maestra bag, the midi, and the mini — can be styled four ways: backpack, crossbody, satchel, or tote.
+Each of its three bags — the original Maestra bag, the Midi, and the Mini — can be styled four ways: backpack, crossbody, satchel, or tote.
 The original Maestra bag is big enough to fit a full-size laptop, a makeup pouch, and a few other small things, making it ideal for a quick overnight bag or days when you've got a lot to haul.
 The midi is an everyday piece, fitting both an iPad and your laptop along with your other daily go-tos.
 The mini version is suitable for a day at the park when you need to hold little more than snacks, iPad, and a small wallet.

 Choose from several types of leather (both real and vegan) in a plethora of colors (my favorites are the Mini Maestra in Ice and Midi Maestra in Sage).
 Just a word of warning about the price: The collection ranges from about $700 to $900.
 It's a hefty but worthy investment, as the bags are made with durable, high-quality materials at the Tuscan factory that manufactures Balenciaga and Fendi.
 Fortunately, R29 has a 15% discount code: REFINERY29 for any order over $300.